-• Government Legal Department (GLD)
+· Government Legal Department

-• HM Revenue and Customs (HMRC)
+· HM Revenue and Customs

-• Competition Markets & Authority (CMA)
+· Competition and Markets Authority

-• National Crime Agency (NCA)
+· National Crime Agency

-The specific format of your training contract or pupillage will vary according to the department you join.
+The specific format of your training will vary according to the department you join.
 However, as a trainee solicitor, you can expect to work in four different areas of practice ('seats') over a two year period.
 All legal trainees will have at least one seat in a litigation team and one in an advisory team.
 Pupil barristers will divide the pupillage period (i.e. first 12 months) between their department and a set of barristers chambers; the remainder of the training period will be spent within their department.

-If your application is successful, departments will pay your Legal Practice Course (LPC) or Bar Professional Training Course (BPTC) fees in full provided you have not yet started either course.
+If your application is successful, departments will generally pay your Legal Practice Course (LPC) or Bar Professional Training Course (BPTC) fees in full provided you have not yet started either course.
 Unfortunately, funding will not be available for the Graduate Diploma in Law (GDL).
 Departments aim to offer all those recruited as legal trainees a permanent qualified lawyer post on successful completion of the training period, although this can never be guaranteed.

 You must meet the Civil Service nationality requirements.

-You must have, or be predicted to obtain, a minimum of a 2:2 in an undergraduate degree.
+You must also have, or be predicted to obtain, a minimum of a 2:2 in an undergraduate degree.
 This does not have to be in law.